Immersion Program in Value-Based Health Care

-- Cost and Pricing Methodology for Value-Based Health Care — Kevin Bozic, M.D., MBA
+- What Is Value-Based Health Care? — Kevin Bozic, M.D., MBA

 - Interactive Discussion: Comprehensive Care of Musculoskeletal Symptoms — David Ring, M.D., Ph.D.

-- Multidisciplinary Team Panel — Providers in the Musculoskeletal Institute
+- Integrated Practice Unit (IPU), Team Huddle With Multidisciplinary Panel — Karl Koenig, M.D., M.S., and providers in the Musculoskeletal Institute

 - Reflections — Kevin Bozic, M.D., MBA, and Karl Koenig, M.D., M.S.